Sarkha: Design and symbolism

-The Sarkha was originally not tied to the Houthi movement and its exact origin is disputed.
-The slogan was first chanted at the Imam al-Hadi school in Razih, Saada in January 2002, although it is claimed that the then-leader of the movement, Hussein al-Houthi, used it after seeing footage of the killing of young Palestinian Muhammad al-Durrah during the Second Intifada in 2000.
+The Sarkha was originally not tied to the Houthi movement, and its exact origin is disputed.
+The slogan was first chanted at the Imam al-Hadi school in Marran, Haydan district, Saada in January 2002, although it is claimed that the then-leader of the movement, Hussein al-Houthi, used it after seeing footage of the killing of young Palestinian Muhammad al-Durrah during the Second Intifada in 2000.

 Banners bearing the Sarkha are printed on a white background, with the written text in red and green; the pro-Islamic statements are coloured green while the statements about their enemies, United States, Israel, and the Jews, appear in a red font resembling barbed wire.
-The Anti-American sentiment of the slogan was a result of the resentment of the Houthis towards the U.S. war on terror as they viewed the then-president Ali Abdullah Saleh’s participation in the war as an implied approval of America’s "occupation and colonization of the Middle East."
-Hussein al-Houthi noted during a sermon in January 2002 that he had included Jews in the slogan because "they are the ones who move this world" and in another he said Muslims "will not be delivered from the evil of the Jews except by their eradication, and by the elimination of their entity [Israel]".
+The Anti-American sentiment of the slogan was a result of the resentment of the Houthis towards the U.S. war on terror as they viewed the then-president Ali Abdullah Saleh's participation in the war as an implied approval of America's "occupation and colonization of the Middle East."
+Hussein al-Houthi noted during a sermon in January 2002 that he had included Jews in the slogan because "they are the ones who move this world", a reference to the idea of Jewish world domination, and in another he said Muslims "will not be delivered from the evil of the Jews except by their eradication, and by the elimination of their entity [Israel]".